-&lt;sup>12 For specific details on the programs of states marked with a "\", see appendix C.
+&lt;sup>12 For specific details on the programs of states marked with a "\", see appendix C a.
+Eligibility verification system

 The next sections explore three questions.
 First, how efficiently does CA Lifeline target program recipients?
 We explore whether California residents who are eligible for the Lifeline program indeed receive its benefits (i.e., horizontal targeting efficiency ).
 Second, how cost-effective is the administration of the CA Lifeline program?
 And third, what might be ways to increase participation?